crim-ca/pydggsapi/docs/source/tinydb_configuration/index.rst

 2. dggrs - the table to store dggrs providers info
 3. collection_providers - the table to store collection providers' info

-Generally, users mostly work with the ``collections`` table to publish the collection.
-The record defines a collection with a unique collection ID, metadata, how to access the data (collection provider) and which DGGRS it supports (DGGRS provider).So, to publish a collection through pydggsapi, the users need to provide the following details :
+Generally, users mostly work with the ``collections`` table to publish collections.
+Each record defines a collection with metadata, how to access the data (collection provider) and which DGGRS it supports (DGGRS provider).
+So, to publish a collection through pydggsapi, the users need to provide the following details :

 1. A DGGS-ready dataset.
 The dataset is converted/regridded into one of the supported DGGRS by pydggsapi.